pandas-dev/pandas/doc/source/advanced.rst

    frm.take([0, 2], axis=1)

-It is important to note that the ``take`` method on pandas objects are not intended to work on boolean indices and may return unexpected results.
+It is important to note that the ``take`` method on pandas objects are not intended to work on boolean indexes and may return unexpected results.

 .. ipython:: python